 “When the world was born, I came into being.
 I am the unfading beauty of times to come.
 In me Grace is at work to divinize the soul.
 I shall continue to disclose myself to you.
 I am the Eternal Feminine.” ~ Teilhard de Chardin

-One great difference between the Eastern and Western branches of Christianity – perhaps the greatest – can best be understood by examining the very different routes taken in translating the Greek word, theoria.
-In the East, it meant contemplation.
+One great difference between the Eastern and Western branches of Christianity – perhaps even the greatest – can best be understood by examining the very different routes taken in translating the Greek word, theoria.
+In the East, theoria meant contemplation.
 In the West, it came to mean theory.

 The Shekinah was in the mist that guided the ancient Israelites through the desert to the Promised Land.
 Throughout human history there have been many manifestations (theophanies) of the Divine Feminine.
 Until, that is, she was repressed – some say exiled.
 “We know and understand by historical and current world conditions, that patriarchy is the force of power and suppression of the Feminine, rooted for millennia in religious doctrine…” (Source)

 The Greeks knew this mystical feminine presence as Sophia, Holy Wisdom (left).
 The Romans as Magna Mater – The Great Mother.
 In ancient Egypt she was first Hathor and later Isis.
-In the Northern Lands she was Freya; in Celtic Lands, as Danu and as Shakti in Hindustan.
-In Chrysalis she reveals herself as The Moon adorned with Ishtar’s Eight Pointed Star of New Beginnings.
+In the Northern Lands she was Freya; in Celtic Lands, she was known as Danu and as Shakti in Hindustan.
+In Chrysalis she reveals herself as The Moon, the art adorned with Ishtar’s Eight Pointed Star of New Beginnings.
 And in Christian mystical thought she is Mary the Mother of God.

 I [Sophia] am the breath of the Most High, blanketing the Earth like mist, filling the sky like towering clouds.
 I encompass distant galaxies, and walk the innermost abyss.
 Over crest and trough, over sea and land, over every people and nation, I hold sway. ~ Sirach (Ecclesiasticus) 24:3-6

-Qualities we humans ascribe to the Divine Feminine include gentleness, dependability, constancy, nurturing, compassion and empathy, to name a few.
-Personally I can think of no public figure who epitomizes those qualities more than the late Queen Elizabeth II.
-I attach no small significance to the fact the Queen was often photographed wearing a lovely brooch that accentuated the eight-pointed Glorious Star of Regeneration and New Beginnings.
+Those qualities we humans ascribe to the Divine Feminine include gentleness, dependability, constancy, nurturing, compassion and empathy, to name a few.
+I attach no small significance to the fact that Queen Elizabeth was often photographed wearing a lovely brooch that accentuated the eight-pointed Glorious Star of Regeneration and New Beginnings.
 In Chrysalis, regeneration is symbolized by the Phoenix.